DrRobotnik7/Console-Finances/README.md

 ## Description

 JavaScript algorithm for analysing the financial records of a company.
-The code outputs the following information from profit/loss records, dating from January 2010 to February 2017.
+The code outputs the following information from profit/loss records, dating from January 2010 to February 2017:

+* The total number of months included in the dataset.

+* The net total amount of Profit/Losses over the entire period.

+* The average of the changes in Profit/Losses over the entire period.

+* You will need to track what the total change in Profit/Losses are from month to month and then find the average.
+(Total/(Number of months - 1))

+* The greatest increase in Profit/Losses (date and amount) over the entire period.

+* The greatest decrease in Profit/Losses (date and amount) over the entire period.

 ## Table of Contents